top of page

 Thin, slow-growing grass that won't fill in indicates nutrient deficiency.
 Healthy grass grows thick enough to crowd out weeds.
 Thin grass means something is missing.

-Increased weeds show up when grass is weak from lack of nutrients.
+Increased weeds show up when the grass is weak from a lack of nutrients.
 Fertilized lawns grow thick enough to prevent weed seeds from getting established.
 Unfertilized lawns give weeds space to move in.

 Patchy, uneven growth where some areas look okay and others are thin suggests inconsistent fertilization or pH problems preventing grass from using nutrients.